-12.40 Family Life & Sex Education Classes
+12.40 Sex Education Instruction

-If a parent or guardian submits a written objection, their students will not be required to take or participate in any class or courses in comprehensive sex education (including in grades 6-12), instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction (including in grades 6-12), instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation,.
+Students will not be required to take or participate in any class or courses in comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction; instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation, if his or her parent or guardian submits a written objection.
 The parent or guardian's decision will not be the reason for any student discipline, including suspension or expulsion.
-Nothing in this Section prohibits instruction in sanitation, hygiene or traditional courses in biology.
+Nothing in this section prohibits instruction in sanitation, hygiene or traditional courses in biology.

 Parents or guardians may examine the instructional materials to be used in any district sex education class or course.

-12.60 English Learners
+12.60 English Language Learners

-The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.
+The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging state standards that all children are expected to meet.

-Parents/guardians of English Learners will be informed how they can: (1) be involved in the education of their children; (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students; and
+Parents/quardians of English Learners will be informed how they can:

+- 1. be involved in the education of their children; - 2. be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students; and - Participate and serve on the District's Transitional Bilingual Education Programs Parent Advisory Committee.

-(3) participate and serve on the District's Transitional Bilingual Education Programs Parent Advisory Committee.
-For questions related to this program or to express input in the school's English Learners program, contact Joe Yurko, Superintendent at 866-332-3880, ext.
-310.
+For questions related to this program or to express input in the school's English Language Learners Program, contact Jason Church, Superintendent at 866-332-3880, ext.
+312.